 During a pandemic, we can expect to see the healthcare industry need an influx of talent and specialists.
 Early indicators are already pointing to huge increases in demand for nurses, physicians and support staff.
 Beyond practitioners though, we can expect to see increased needs in housekeeping, administration, insurance billers/coders, food service and more.

-With an economic crunch and lower interest rates, more people will look to refinance their home loans.
+According to a commercial real estate lender, with an economic crunch and lower interest rates, more people will look to refinance their properties.
 During the last recession, mortgage companies and lenders had a massive increase in home refi’s and had to quickly staff up to meet demand.
 Additionally, with more economic uncertainty, we can expect to see home sales decline and rentals increase.
 Sectors like property management, leasing and more may see a big need for additional talent.

 While many companies may not make huge, massive IT investments, many will be looking for ways to improve remote access.
 Additionally, during recessions many companies look to technology as a way to become more efficient and competitive.
 The fields of remote work infrastructure, communications, AI and machine-learning may all see strong growth.

 Unfortunately during economic downturns, the collections industry becomes busier.
 As more people and more businesses have issues with payment, growth in this sector is inevitable.